What Really Happens at Waste Transfer Stations

 Workers at local transfer stations sort the garbage dropped off by delivery trucks.
 Items that aren’t accepted at local landfills, such as batteries or other hazardous items, are removed before the remaining materials are compacted and reloaded onto trucks, trains or barges to be taken to a final destination.

 “Waste transfer stations are geared primarily towards disposal.
 We do what recycling we can, but we’re not ripping open bags and processing all of the waste that comes through.
 Our focus is on getting recyclables out of the waste stream earlier in the process and have them managed separately from waste.”

-There’s a standard process that all delivery trucks follow when making a scheduled stop.
+There’s a standard process that most delivery trucks follow when making a scheduled stop.

 Depending on the station, trucks will unload trash either directly into another vehicle, onto the floor inside the building or into an open pit.
 When it’s not transferred directly onto a new vehicle, equipment like cranes and bulldozers move trash around the facility.

 If the waste transfer station is connected to a materials recovery facility, waste will be sorted and screened to collect any recyclable items and remove them from the waste stream.
 Workers will also do a screen for any hazardous waste or unauthorized items to dispose of separately.

 After waste has been sorted and processed, compactors may be used to increase how much outbound trailers can carry.
 Waste is then loaded onto a larger transportation vehicle and sent to its next destination.

 Transfer stations are key to cost-effective solid waste transportation for cities and municipalities.
 Transferring waste from small, local collection trucks onto larger vehicles, such as a train or barge, significantly reduces transportation costs and environmental impacts of moving the trash from homes and businesses to landfills.
 In King County alone, roughly one million tons of garbage is processed at the station every year.